nikhil478/opcode-visualizer/docs/1-intro-bitcoin-script/3-trasnsaction-breakdown.md

-Version

-The first 4 bytes are the version number recorded in little endian:
+Version : The first 4 bytes are the version number recorded in little endian:
 01000000
 This indicates that the transaction follows the version 01 of the transaction evaluation format.

-As usage increases, it is expected this field will be used to signal a variety of different transaction templates which may each be processed by different subsets of the mining network.

-Quantity of inputs

-01

-This indicates that there is just 1 input being spent in this transaction.
+Quantity of inputs : This indicates that there is just 1 input being spent in this transaction.

 This value is a 4-byte integer in Little Endian format.
 This means that if a transaction has more than 0xFFFFFFFF outputs (approx 4.3 billion) those that are created at index locations outside the range are practically unspendable.